Bune Information

 Working with Bune

-working with buneEngaging with the Duchess of Death and Riches, is to step into a universe where ancient wisdom intersects directly with the tangible desires of the present.
+working with buneEngaging with the Duchess of Death and Riches, is to step into a universe where ancient wisdom interacts directly with the tangible desires of the present.

 We offer guidance on how to navigate a path to Bune, one that is respectful of Her grandeur and mindful of the practitioner’s intentions.
 Those who approach Bune do so seeking Her aid in necromancy, eloquence, and the magnetism of prosperity.

-Yet, before one starts on this esoteric journey, there are several considerations and protocols to heed to ensure a practice that is both safe and honored.
+Yet, before one starts on this esoteric path, there are several considerations and protocols it’s advised to heed to ensure a practice that is both safe and honored.

 Considerations before engaging with Bune

-Venturing into communion with Bune, the Great Duchess of the spiritual realm, is to court the power of ancient force, aligning oneself with the flow of cosmic abundance and esoteric knowledge.
-However, such undertakings are not without their due diligence.
-Here are several considerations to contemplate before engaging with Bune:
+Venturing into communion with Bune, the Great Duchess of the spiritual realm, is to court a vast power of ancient force, aligning oneself with the flow of cosmic abundance and esoteric knowledge.
+Such undertakings are not without their risk or need for due diligence.
+Here are several considerations before engaging with Bune:

 some of bunes sigilsSelf-Reflection: